The story so far

 There have been a number of significant milestones since Brompton commenced trading as a regulated entity.

-In July 2012, the FP Brompton Multi-Manager OEIC was established, initially with one sub-fund, the FP Brompton Global Income Fund.
+In July 2012, the EF Brompton Multi-Manager OEIC was established, initially with one sub-fund, the EF Brompton Global Income Fund.
 A further five funds, Global Opportunities, Global Equity, Global Balanced, Global Growth and Global Conservative, were seeded between November 2012 and April 2014.
 The six funds have clearly differentiated investment objectives and sit within the five principal Investment Association multi-manager sectors.

 In December 2013, Brompton announced an agreement with the WAY Group.
 Under the agreement, Brompton purchased the right to manage the WAY Global fund range with £148 million of funds under management.
 The three funds within the Global range are the WAY Global Red Portfolio, the WAY Global Blue Portfolio and the WAY Global Cautious Portfolio.
 Following the agreement, the funds continue to be used as the core investments underpinning the WAY Group’s inheritance tax mitigation solutions.